codeorafk/db/README.md

 3. Make Changes to settings

-Go to 'config' folder and Open 'constants.php' file.
+Go to 'config' folder and Open 'copyconstants.php' file.
 Then make changes on following constants

+turn on powershell and cp config/constants.php config/copyconstant.php
 ```php
 <?php
 //Start Session